Can I be released from the meal plan if I live on campus?

 - The student transfers to another institution.
 A copy of the acceptance letter to the institution is required for verification.

 A student making a request to be released from the Meal Plan Contract is asking for an exception.
 An approval of the petition is not automatic and is generally given only for a well documented extraordinary circumstance.
 Location of residence hall is not considered an extenuating circumstance for a meal plan exemption.

 Can I be released from the meal plan if I follow a special diet?

-William & Mary Dining Services are able to accomodate students with allergies to gluten, wheat, soy, shellfish, dairy, eggs, peanuts and tree nuts as well as vegetarian and vegan dietary restrictions, so citing these dietary restrictions are not typically approved as a reason to be released from the meal plan.
+William & Mary Dining Services are able to accommodate students with allergies to gluten, wheat, soy, shellfish, dairy, eggs, peanuts and tree nuts as well as vegetarian and vegan dietary restrictions, so citing these dietary restrictions are not typically approved as a reason to be released from the meal plan.

 Please visit the Special Diets page for more information.
-If you believe your diet cannot be accomodated, please submit a Meal Plan Petition and a meeting with the Dining Services Dietitian will be arranged.
-The petitioning process requires Dining Services to provide a written recommendation to include with your petition regarding how your diet can, or cannot, be accomodated.
+If you believe your diet cannot be accommodated, please submit a Meal Plan Petition and a meeting with the Dining Services Dietitian will be arranged.
+The petitioning process requires Dining Services to provide a written recommendation to include with your petition regarding how your diet can, or cannot, be accommodated.
 Auxiliary Services will arrange the meeting as part of the petitioning process.

 What if my religion requires certain dietary restrictions and I can’t eat in the dining hall?

-W&M Dining Services can meet religious dietary restrictions that require following a plant-based diet.
-Both dining halls offer a robust vegan station as well as many vegan and vegetarian menu options daily in other stations.
+Additionally, both dining halls offer a robust vegan station as well as many vegan and vegetarian menu options daily in other stations.
 See the Special Diets page for more information about following a plant-based diet.
 Following a vegetarian or vegan diet for religious reasons may not be approved as a reason to be released from the meal plan.

 What do I need to do to submit a meal plan release petition?

-Complete the online Meal Plan Release Petition here.
+Complete the online Meal Plan Release Petition.

 While completing this petition, you will need to have these documents available to submit based on your reasons for petitioning: